 Trade wars have had a long history, with examples dating back to mercantilist conflicts between European powers in the 17th and 18th centuries.
 These trade wars emerged from struggles for dominance in colonial territories and competition for resources.
 In more recent times, trade wars have been fueled by disagreements on intellectual property rights, currency manipulation, and market access.

 Similarly, economic sanctions have been employed by countries for a range of geopolitical reasons.
+A sanction is a deliberate punitive or restrictive measure imposed by one country or group of countries on a specific country to influence its behavior or inflict economic harm.
 The use of economic sanctions gained prominence in the 20th century, with notable instances including the United States’ embargo on Cuba and the international community’s sanctions against apartheid South Africa.
+Sanctions are often imposed on a specific country to achieve political or strategic objectives.
 The motivations behind sanctions can vary, but they often aim to force policy changes, deter aggression, or isolate regimes considered a threat to international security.
+Imposing sanctions can lead to significant political consequences, such as diplomatic isolation or increased tensions between the countries involved.

 Analyzing the Motivations Behind Trade Wars and Economic Sanctions